Tony Fernandez: Career

 In 1998, he rejoined the Blue Jays, and revitalized his hitting, batting over .300 in two seasons there.
-In 2000, Fernández played for the Seibu Lions in Japan before returning to the majors the following year.
+In 2000, Fernandez played for the Seibu Lions in Japan before returning to the majors the following year.
 When he returned in 2001, he briefly played for the Milwaukee Brewers but returned to Toronto late in the season, and retired at its conclusion.

-A very thin man, Fernández had a tilted, wavering batting stance that made it appear as if he might not be strong enough to hold his bat.
+A very thin man, Fernandez had a tilted, wavering batting stance that made it appear as if he might not be strong enough to hold his bat.
 From early in his career he carried a scar on his right cheek from a pitched ball.
-Fernández was a noted fitness fanatic.
+Fernandez was a noted fitness fanatic.

-Early in his career, Fernández was well known for his exceptional defensive skills at shortstop, and was described by Ivan Maisel in a Sports Illustrated article as having "the range of a Texas cattleman".
+Early in his career, Fernandez was well known for his exceptional defensive skills at shortstop, and was described by Ivan Maisel in a Sports Illustrated article as having "the range of a Texas cattleman".
 He was especially famous for leaping into the air while simultaneously making an underhanded throw to first base, on balls hit far to his right.

-Fernández was awarded four consecutive Gold Glove Awards for his defense, from 1986 to 1989.
-Fernández was also named to five All-Star teams.
+Fernandez was awarded four consecutive Gold Glove Awards for his defense, from 1986 to 1989.
+Fernandez was also named to five All-Star teams.
 He finished his career with a .288 batting average in 2,158 games played, and batted .327 in postseason play.
 Fernandez hit for the cycle as a New York Yankee on September 3, 1995, against the Oakland Athletics.
 He set a nine-year record for shortstops with a .992 fielding percentage in 1989, while still holding the single-season fielding percentage record for third basemen with .991 in 1994.

 On October 17, 2016, Fernandez was inducted into the Ontario Sports Hall of Fame at the Sheraton Centre Toronto Hotel, where he thanked the fans in Toronto, Ontario and in Canada for embracing him.

 Illness and death

-Fernández announced in 2017 he had been diagnosed with polycystic kidney disease.
+Fernandez announced in 2017 he had been diagnosed with polycystic kidney disease.
 On February 16, 2020, he died at a hospital in Weston, Florida following complications with a stroke, pneumonia, and an induced coma.
 His remains were returned home to San Pedro de Macorís and buried in the Municipal Cemetery.